mne-tools/mne-lsl/doc/command_line.rst

 - :ref:`stream_recorder`
 - :ref:`stream_viewer`

-For each command, the flag `-h` can be used to obtain additionnal information.
+For each command, the flag `-h` can be used to obtain additional information.

 .. _stream_player: